My Child is Trying Hard at School, but still Falling Behind

 • Do they seem confident in themselves and their abilities?

-• Are they able to talk about their feelings – or do they just use their bodies and act them out?
+• Are they able to talk about their feelings – or are they more likely to use their bodies and act them out?

 How You Can Help